baal teshuva

 Definitions

 • n.
-A Jew from a secular background who chooses to become observant.
+A Jew from a secular background (or who has stopped practicing) who then becomes observant.

 Example Sentences